chromium/chromium/tools/crates/create_update_cl.md

 * If updating `cxx`, you may need to also update its version in:
     - `build/rust/BUILD.gn`
     - `third_party/rust/cxx/v1/cxx.h`

+* The script may stop early if it detects that `gnrt vendor` or `gnrt gen` have reported any warnings or errors (e.g. a "License file not found for crate foo" warning).
+In this case, manual intervention is needed to finish the update CL.
+It's probably best to finish and land the CLs created so far before trying to restart the script in order to create the remaining CLs.

 ### Landing the CL